 3) Shoes with a good construction

 The general rule for comfortable shoes is a good cushioning base on the heel and a firm sole to protect the feet.
 The toebox must at least bend and narrow enough so the toes are not restricted.
 A square and deeper toe box offer more room to accommodate a wide forefoot.
 A round one also provides more comfort than a pointed shape.

-Examine the soles.
-Are they replaceable?
-This allows you to change them at any time.
+Examine if the soles are replaceable so you can change them at any time.
 They must be tough and firm enough to protect your feet from sharp objects.
-When buying heeled footwear, is there good padding under the ball area to prevent your foot from sliding towards the toes?
+When buying heeled footwear, look for good padding under the ball area to prevent your foot from sliding towards the toes.
 A padded heel also keeps your feet stabilized with every step.

 Of course, check if the arch does not cut.
-As we mentioned earlier, a good arch keeps the contour of your feet in a healthy position.
-Most of your body points are located in the feet.
-As you walk, the feet move from side to side and slightly rolls inward with each step.
+As we mentioned earlier, a good arch should keep the contour of your feet in a healthy position.
+Most body points are located in the feet.
+So as you walk, the feet move from side to side and slightly roll inward with each step.
 Every time your heel strikes the ground, your arch is flattened with force.
 With good cushioning, it will brace the arch and absorb the shock.

 The best way to determine if a certain pair of shoes are supportive is to review the sole, the arch, and the feel of the material.
-Whether it’s for the classroom or sports use, it pays when you know what to get for yourself.
+Whether it’s for the classroom or sports use, it pays when you know what to get for your feet.

 The bottom line is: Once something nicks at your first fit, it will keep nicking all the time.